The sound of silence

 I am that which created the Word

-What are they referring to?
-Well, Logos meant the law of all generation in the universe.
+What word were they referring to?
+Well, this Greek “logos” referred to the law of all generation in the universe.
 Today we refer to it simply as OHM: the mantra, the creation vibration.
 It is just as alive today as it was in the time of the ancient Egyptians.
 It is the call which rings out when the world is active.
 It is the ancient sound by which we live.
 OHM is the pranavah, or the primeval first mantra.
 The universe therefore consists of glorious trembling tones, of a wonderful vibration.

-Above: the call of creation from the infrasonic elephant god Ganesha
+Above: the call of creation from the elephant god Ganesha

 Mantras are tools of power.
 They are formidable and ancient.
 The word “mantra” is derived from two Sanskrit words: the first is “manas” or “mind” and the second is “trai” meaning “to free from.”
 Therefore the word mantra in its most literal sense means to free from the mind.
 Mantras are consequently used to free us from the vagaries of the intellect and expand our awareness.